Correspondents' dinner shooting suspect charged with attempted assassination of Trump

 Bin Tang, a professor in the computer science department at California State University, said Allen was a strong student who regularly sat in the front row and was highly engaged in class.

-Cole Tomas Allen. via Linkedin
+Cole Thomas Allen. via Linkedin

 “He was a very good student indeed, always sitting in the first row of my class, paying attention, coming to my office hours, and frequently emailing me with coursework questions,” Tang told KNBC, an NBC News affiliate.